 • be able to suggest processing conditions for the industrial manufacture of high quality food products in terms of nutritional and sensory properties and with regard to raw materials, convenience, energy and sustainability

-Compulsory courses and number of credits: Food Chemistry and Nutrition (7.5), Food Microbiology (7.5), Food Engineering (7.5), Food Technology for Formulation (7.5), The Relationship Between Food Industry, Society and Consumers (7.5), Project in Life Science (15).
+Compulsory courses and number of credits: Food Chemistry and Nutrition (7.5), Food Microbiology (7.5), Food Engineering (7.5), Food Technology for Formulation (7.5), The Relationship Between Food Industry, Society and Consumers (7.5), Project on food product development (15).

 Elective courses and number of credits: Chromatographic Analysis (7.5), Environmental Biotechnology (7.5), Unit Operations for the Biotechnology and Food Industry (7.5), Swedish for Beginners (7.5), Heat Transfer (7.5), Design of Experiments (7.5), Packaging Logistics (7.5), Bio Analytical Chemistry (7.5), Advanced course in any field (15).